mateuszmigas/webgl-shader-viewer/README.md

 2. Run "Open WebGL Shader Viewer" command to activate the extension
 3. Select vertex and fragment shader files

 All values can be set manually.
-For some types you can can also use bindings.
+For some types you can also use bindings.

 ## Configuration